marioschouten/OT-Simulator/README.md

 **TESTING**
 Please see a NodeRED Node in /test/flows.json that will provide all MQTT topics for easy testing of the OT-Simulator.

 The OT-Simulator can be tested by sending the 8 bytes of hex data to the OT-Simulator on MQTT topic ecv/rawdata/command, see the NodeRED Node example for test commands.
-This feature is useful if you do not have (yet) Ihor Melnyk's slave Terminal adapter for communication.
+This feature is useful if you do not have (yet) Ihor Melnyk's slave Terminal adapter for communication (FUNCTION IS DISABLED, NEEDS WORK)

 **AND LAST**